okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 See [Okta Identity Engine SDK authentication flow for MFA](/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/nodejs/main/#okta-identity-engine-sdk-authentication-flow-for-mfa).

-## Map Password Recovery code to the Okta Identity Engine SDK
+## Map password recovery code to the Okta Identity Engine SDK

 The following sections highlight the Classic Engine Authentication SDK method calls and back-end Authentication APIs that require migration to the Identity Engine SDK, which can perform a password reset using the Identity Engine’s new features and workflows.

 <StackSelector snippet="pswrvy" noSelector />

-### Map Password Recovery APIs to Okta Identity Engine
+### Map password recovery APIs to Okta Identity Engine

 If your application uses direct APIs for a password recovery flow, your application code may call the following APIs: